 Employers pay their nannies for all 52 weeks, even if the family is on vacation outside of the agreed number of weeks.

-Employers pay their nannies the number of hours she has set aside in her schedule to work - even if an employer comes home early or has other caretakers (e.g., grandparents).
+Employers pay their nannies the number of hours they set aside in their schedule to work - even if an employer comes home early or has other caretakers (e.g., grandparents).

-Employers typically give yearly raises (most often $1/hr per year).
+Employers typically give yearly raises (the average is $1.28/hr per year).

-Employers give year-end bonuses (most frequently 1 week’s pay at the end of the calendar year).
+Employers give bonuses (most frequently 1 week’s pay at the end of the calendar year).

 What to pay:

-Use the Nanny Calculator to figure out what to pay your nanny based on hours per week and how many children.
+Visit the Park Slope Parents Nanny Compensation Spreadsheet to figure out what to pay your nanny based on hours per week and how many children.
+Make sure to look at the comments for more information.
+If you want to use the sheet, make your own copy.

 *NOTE: These averages are based on one family employing a nanny, not a nanny share.